 Jennifer Bruzan Taylor

 As an attorney who spent her career in public service, Jennifer Bruzan Taylor has a deep respect and understanding of the proper role of government.
 First elected to the City Council in 2021, she ran to ensure everyone feels safe and has their voices heard.
 Bruzan Taylor is a Naperville native whose parents still live in her childhood home.
-She returned to her hometown with her husband, Matt, to raise their two children.
+She returned to her hometown with her husband, Matt, to raise their three children.

 Bruzan Taylor has a Bachelor of Arts in History and Women’s Studies, as well as a minor in Psychology, from Vanderbilt University, and a J.D. from Boston College Law School.
 She started her career in patent litigation, then transitioned to clerking for the Presiding Judge of the Criminal Courts of Cook County.
 She spent most of her career as a Cook County Assistant State’s Attorney and also taught Constitutional Law at North Central College.
 She now is a non-practicing attorney focused on raising her family and improving her community.